-The main reason I have been obsessed with aging is because I thought with age comes more wisdom, knowledge, credibility and stability.
-Turns out you must work for those things – you don’t just wake up as a fierce girl boss with no debt, a house, partner, possibly with pets and kids as well.
-Remember when you were 16 and you’d meet a 30-something year old and think they had their life together?
-And I’m pretty much there and I can tell we’re all just winging it a little.
+The main reason I was obsessed with ageing is because I thought with age comes more wisdom, knowledge, credibility and stability.
+Turns out you must work for those things – you don’t just wake up with no debt, a house, partner, possibly with pets and kids as well.
+Remember when you were 16 and you’d meet a 30-something-year-old and think they had their life together?
+I’m now in my thirties and I can tell you we’re all just winging it a little.
 When I meet teenagers now and I tell them how old I am I get thrown questions like “Are you married?”, “Do you have kids?”, “Do you have a house and a really cool car?”.
-And I suppose with those superficial checks I am doing OK.
-I have the greatest husband in the world (that is a fact), we have a sweet house in the west of Melbourne and we love our Kia cars.
 Those things aren’t really the benchmarks for life, though.